spacetelescope/drizzlepac/doc/source/singlevisit.rst

 Filtering the input data
 --------------------------
 Not all HST imaging observations can be aligned using SVM processing.
-Observations taken with the GRISM or in SPATIAL SCAN mode result in sources which can not be aligned, for example.
+Observations taken, for example, in SPATIAL SCAN mode result in sources which can not be aligned.
 The :ref:`analyze_api` module evaluates all input exposures using these header keywords for the stated rejection criteria.

 .. list-table:: Single-visit product filenames